GIESECKE ORGAN HISTORY:

 Giesecke organ can currently be heard and played at

-First Presbyterian Church in Evansville.
+First Presbyterian Church in Evansville where it is